• Skip to primary navigation

 Flourless Almond Cake with blueberries and slivered almonds

-Moist, nutty, fluffy and light, this naturally gluten-free cake is a lovely foundation that can be topped with all your spring time favourites including mascarpone, meringue, or fruits like strawberries, plus you won't even miss the flour.
+Moist, nutty, fluffy and light, this naturally gluten-free cake is a lovely foundation that can be topped with all your springtime recipes including mascarpone, meringue, or fruits like strawberries, plus you won't even miss the flour.
 Perfect for brunch, milestone showers or Sunday desserts, this flourless almond cake recipe is a must-try to celebrate the season.

 Ingredients for a flourless almond cake